 I Have a Team but Still Do Everything Myself: The Fix

-You built a team.
-Four people - 3 contractors and 1 part-time.
-You thought hiring would free up your time.
+You built a team of four people — three contractors and one part‑time hire — expecting that bringing them on would free up your time.
 Instead, you’re working 60 hours a week, answering constant questions, reviewing every deliverable, and making every decision.

-You’re starting to think you hired the wrong people.
-Maybe they’re not proactive enough.
-Maybe you need different personalities.
-Maybe building a team was a mistake.
+You wonder if they’re not proactive enough, if you need different personalities, or if building a team was a mistake.

 This happens to over 70% of founders at the $144K/year mark who hire their first team – and the ones who fix it don’t do it by firing everyone.
 They fix how they delegate.

-What you think: Your team isn’t proactive enough.
-You need to hire better people who take initiative.
+What you think is that your team isn’t proactive enough, so you need to hire better people who naturally take initiative.

-What’s actually wrong: You’re delegating TASKS, not OUTCOMES.
-People wait for instructions because you never gave them ownership.
-They can’t make decisions because you haven’t defined what success looks like.
+What’s actually wrong is that you’re delegating tasks, not outcomes, so people wait for instructions because you never gave them ownership, and they can’t make decisions because you haven’t defined what success looks like.

 You never gave them an outcome to own.
-You never said “You’re responsible for keeping our client database accurate and current.”
-You never defined what good looks like.
-You never gave them permission to make decisions.
+You never said, “You’re responsible for keeping our client database accurate and current.”

 The problem isn’t their initiative – it’s that you’re managing them like task executors instead of outcome owners.

-Stop delegating tasks and start delegating outcomes.
-Tasks create dependency.
-Outcomes create ownership.
+Stop delegating tasks and start delegating outcomes, because tasks create dependency while outcomes create ownership.

 Think about the difference: